Tualatin, Oregon: A City in Touch with Its Ice-Age Past

 Tualatin is home to various shopping centers, including Bridgeport Village, provides easy access to the Tualatin River, and hosts signature events such as the Tualatin Crawfish Festival, held each August, and the West Coast Giant Pumpkin Regatta in October.

 The Tualatin Commons, the city’s town center, is a 19-acre promenade and plaza complete with a three-acre lake surrounded by a collection of shops, restaurants and a hotel.
 Close to the Commons is the city’s library and the city park.
-During the summer months, the Commons bustles with the Tualatin Farmers Market, and free concerts featuring a diverse slate of musical genres, held every Friday (June-August).
+During the summer months, the Commons bustles with free concerts featuring a diverse slate of musical genres, held every Friday (June-August).